Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Experiments

 \subsection{Models, Datasets, and Configurations}

 \paragraph{Baseline Models} For the experiments, we use the \textsc{GPT-Neo} (125M, 1.3B, 2.7B) LMs~\citep{black2021gpt} initially pretrained on all of the Pile corpora (825GB)~\citep{gao2020pile}, and the \textsc{OPT} (125M, 1.3B, 2.7B) LMs~\citep{zhang2022opt}, pretrained on a subset of the \textit{deduplicated} version of the Pile as well as other corpora from different domains.
 For the experiments, we perform unlearning the \textsc{GPT-Neo} LMs and quantify the privacy risks of the target data compared to the \textsc{OPT} LMs to measure how effective our proposed approach is in contrast to deduplicating the training corpora before pretraining the underlying LM~\citet{kandpal2022deduplicating}.
 We do not use the exact LMs from \citet{kandpal2022deduplicating} because the LMs were not open-sourced, and thus use the OPT LMs instead.
+We also consider the Differential Privacy (DP) Decoding~\citep{majmudar2022differentially} as one of the baselines; This approach proposes a decoding strategy that performs linear interpolation of the original logits with the uniform distribution and performs nucleus sampling, which they theoretically show provides DP guarantees. $\lambda$ is set as the linear interpolation weight where $\lambda=0$ performs nucleus sampling from the uniform distribution and $\lambda=1$ performs regular nucleus sampling, using the logits as weights during random sampling.